Namonsasip/c360_pr/docs/source/03_description.md

 The `{}` here are filled with timestamp on time of saving with timestamp in the format defined in the same file.

+Remember you reference to this in the treatments rule yaml file using the `use_case` field.

 ![](.images/03_description_images/57778792.png)

+### What does it mean to deploy the treatments?
+Table with users and campaign codes (`treatments_chosen` in catalog) is loaded and transformed to format agreed with campaign team.
+Then the tables, one for each use case are saved in agreed paths.

 ## Report submodule